 Most of us walk around every day without even thinking about our feet.
-That is, we take our feet for granted until there’s pain.
+That is, we take them for granted until there’s foot pain.

 While the human body is perfect in design, there are some unavoidable consequences for the modern biped, particularly when we’re talking about the feet.